wave-top/alien_game_python/README.md

 # alien_game_python
-A little game for rubbish the aliens with python language I will develop the game later.
+A little game for rubbish the aliens with python language I will develop the game of aliens invasion later.